jessicasu123/strategize/doc/plan/USE_CASE.md

 * User clicks the “make move” button after finalizing move

-    -  User calls controller.playMove(move information)
+    -  User calls controller.playMove()
+    -  Controller sends the move information stored by pieceSelected and squareSelected to the back-end to validate and act upon

 * User clicks the main menu button